EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

   - automation
 ---

-## Build a local devops stack running Jenkins in Docker

-> Garaunteed to work in Windows WSL2 and probably in Linux and MacOS.
+#### Garaunteed to work in Windows WSL2, and probably in Linux and MacOS.

 This is part 1 of a series "CI/CD With Jenkins":